stephen-cohen/qqual/README.md

 5. largest contig
 6. N50
 7. L50
+8. auN
-8. GC (%)
+9. GC (%)
-9. Number of Ns
+10. Number of Ns

-The program finishes quickly - in testing, it takes about 1.5 seconds to run for a 100 Mbase assembly.
+The program finishes quickly - in testing, it takes about 1 second to run for a 100 Mbase assembly.

 # Installation
 There is a generic Makefile, so it can be compiled with the following commands: